From ruby

 This skill should be used when the user asks about "Ruby performance", "optimization", "profiling", "benchmarking", "memory", "garbage collection", "GC", "benchmark-ips", "stackprof", "memory_profiler", "slow code", "speed up Ruby", or needs guidance on making Ruby code faster.

-Provides guidance on profiling, benchmarking, and optimizing Ruby code for performance.
+Guide to profiling, benchmarking, and optimizing Ruby code.

 Always measure before optimizing.
 Identify bottlenecks with profiling tools.